Miss-Inputs/Meow-Launcher/README.md

 The other neat tricks are that it will automatically get metadata from the games where it can, not using any weird internet service that may disappear or have restrictions on usage, but from what's inside the games themselves.
 Also it will automatically figure out which emulator (where emulation is applicable) is the best one to use for a given game, out of the emulators you selected.

 No special trickery should be required for installation, you just kinda put it in whichever folder you feel like putting it in.
-Pretty sure no external libraries are required, but Pillow is recommended so you can extract icons from games that have embedded icons (DS, 3DS, etc).
-Everyone loves icons.
+Shouldn't really require external libraries, but you can look at requirements.txt for optional stuff, or I'll tell you that here:
+- Pillow: For extracting embedded icons from things (DS, 3DS, etc)
+- steamfiles: Required to add Steam games
+- hfsutils: For Mac games to work, will need to be in the path somewhere.
+Sorry

 These config files will appear in ~/.config/MeowLauncher (see also config.py config_dir for where that's set) with default values, once anything is ran for the first time (see --refresh-config below), and then you... edit them.
 Ideally I want to make some kind of configurator, but that'd be a separate thing:
 - config.ini